phaneesh/flipcast-android/README.md

 ## Features:
 * Registering a device with the service
 * Unregistering a device with the service
+* Fetch in app messages (by type & priority)
+* Acknowledge the in app message

 ## Dependencies
 * retrofit